denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. The code does not compile.
 G. None of the above

+**My Answer: F**
+**Correct Answer: B**

+**The constructors are called from the child class upward, but since each line of a constructor is a call to another constructor, via this() or super(), they are ultimately executed in a top-down manner.
+On line 29, the main() method calls the Fennec() constructor declared on line 19.
+Remember, integer literals in Java are considered int by default.
+This constructor calls the Fox() constructor defined on line 12, which in turn calls the overloaded Fox() constructor declared on line11.
+Since the constructor on line 11 does not explicitly call a parent constructor, the compiler inserts a call to the no-argument super() constructor, which exists on line 3 of the Canine class.
+Line 3 is then executed, adding q to the output, and the compiler chain is unwound.
+Line 11 then executes, adding p, followed by line 14, adding z.
+Finally, line 21 is executed, and j is added, resulting in a final value for logger of qpzj, and making option B correct.
+For the exam, remember to follow constructors from the lowest level upward to determine the correct pathway, but then execute them from the top down using the established order.**

 ---

 24. What is printed by the following program?